Hadeel-Salah/team-26/README.md

 Number of the pages: 1

-the homepage will contain :
+The homepage will contain :
-1) navigation bar at top
+1) Navigation bar at top
 - logo left aligned
 - page links right aligned

-2)hero section
+2) Hero section
--header describing purpose in 1 sentence
+- header describing purpose in 1 sentence
--small description below header
+- small description below header
--button to services page
+- button to services page
-image or large logo on right (maybe)
+- image or large logo on right (maybe)

 3) brief descriptions of services offered
 4) contact section (maybe)

 Nathaneal and Toba's skills:
+-Web development

 Using: HTML, CSS, JavaScript, Bootstrap